Convex-Dev/design/docs/cad/003_encoding/README.md

 Every Blob encoding starts with the Tag byte and a VLC-encoded length.

-Encoding then splits depending on the Blob length `n`.
+Encoding then varies depending on the Blob length `n`.
-- If 4096 bytes or less, the bytes of the Blob are encoded directly (`n*2` bytes total)
+- If 4096 bytes or less, the bytes of the Blob are encoded directly (`n` bytes following the VLC Count)
-- If more than 4096 byte, the Blob is broken up into a tree of child Blobs, where each child except the last is the maximum sized child possible for a child Blob (4096, 65536, 1048576 etc.), and the last child contains all remaining Bytes.
+- If more than 4096 bytes, the Blob is broken up into a tree of child Blobs, where each child except the last is the maximum sized child possible for a child Blob (4096, 65536, 1048576 etc.), and the last child contains all remaining bytes data.
 Up to 16 children are allowed before the tree must grow to the next level.

+Implementations MAY include whatever data or encoding they wish within Blobs.

+Implementations SHOULD use Blobs for binary data where the data is not otherwise meaningfully represented as a CAD3 type.
+Examples might include PNG format image data, a binary database file, or text in an encoding other than UTF-8.

-Because child Blobs are likely to be non-embedded (because of Encoding size) they will usually be replaced with Refs (33 bytes length).
-Thus a typical large Blob will have a top level cell encoding of a few hundred bytes, allowing for a few child Refs and a (perhaps Embedded) final child.
+Because child Blobs are likely to be non-embedded (because of encoding size) they will usually be replaced with Refs (33 bytes length).
+Thus a typical large Blob will have a top level cell encoding of a few hundred bytes, allowing for a few child Refs and a final child for the remaining bytes (which may be embedded).

 Importantly, this design allows:
 - Arbitrary length Blobs to be encoded, while still keeping each Blob encoding within a fixed size
-- Structural sharing of tree nodes, giving O(log n) update with path copying
+- Structural sharing of tree nodes, giving `O(log n)` updates with path copying
 - Relatively low overhead, because of the high branching factor: not many branch nodes are required and each leaf note will compactly store 4096 bytes.

 ### `0x32` Symbol

+Symbols are used for naming values, e.g. defined values in the environment of a Convex account.

 ```
 0x32 <Count Byte = n> <n bytes UTF-8 String>